 The price is the workload.
-Listen, when you collapse with your tongue hanging out because of the workload and you want to help everyone and help and help, and you come home exhausted, it’s hard.
+Listen, when you collapse with your tongue hanging out because of the workload and you want to help everyone and you come home exhausted, it’s hard.
 Because the work is hard.
-It’s one of the difficult departments at the NII… (Y. K., income support department manager).
+It’s one of the difficult departments at the NII… (YK, income support department manager).

-The speaker here is the one who calls social workers, who makes an effort to establish eligibility.
-At the same time, when it comes to allocating resources, other than transferring the responsibility onward to her senior, there is little she can do.
+This interviewee is the one who makes an effort to establish eligibility, who calls social workers.
+She does this despite the fact that, when it comes to allocating resources, there is little she can do beyond transferring responsibility to her superiors.

-We come to realize two barriers to the assimilation of information conveyed by feminist NGOs at the NII.
-The first concerns the weight of information regarding economic abuse which tends to be minimized as long as the bureaucratic institutional logic is dominant.
-The second, is the gap between employees realizing the difficulties of economic abuse and trying to somewhat orient themselves towards their rehabilitation and the bureaucratic institutional logic that ignores it formally.
-These two barriers are reinforced by the neo-liberal policy that allocates only minimal resources for supporting victims-survivors.
+Two barriers to the assimilation of information on economic abuse conveyed by feminist NGOs seem to operate at the NII.
+The first is that information regarding economic abuse tends to be minimized as long as the bureaucratic institutional logic is dominant.
+The second is the paradoxical challenge of employees’ awareness of the reality economic abuse together with their inability to help victim-survivors, given the bureaucratic institutional logic that formally ignores it.
+These barriers are reinforced by the neo-liberal policy that allocates only minimal resources for supporting victim-survivors.
 Within this constraint, it can be derived from our analysis, that for feminist NGOs to support the emerging institutional logic, further validation of committed employees is necessary.
-Namely, negotiating a specific requirement from the NII to recognize all victims-survivors of economic abuse as eligible to the rights of victims-survivors who leave battered women’s shelters.
-Because it is an existing and familiar category, such a step forward would be both consistent with the bureaucratic institutional logic, and will enhance the recognition that is entailed by the alternative one.
+Namely, negotiating a specific requirement from the NII to recognize all victims-survivors of economic abuse as eligible for the rights of victim-survivors who leave battered women’s shelters.
+Because it is an existing and familiar category, such a step forward would be both consistent with the bureaucratic institutional logic, and would enhance the recognition that is entailed by the alternative one.

 The Welfare Services Division and Violence Prevention Centers: A Therapeutic Institutional Logic

-In the Social Services Division and Domestic Violence Prevention Centers, the predominant discourse is therapeutic and focuses on discussing the problem.
+In Social Services Division and its Domestic Violence Prevention Centers, the predominant discourse is therapeutic and focuses on discussing problems with clients.
 Even when social workers are aware that they alone hold the authority to recognize a woman’s status as being relevant in the context of the Domestic Violence Prevention Act, at times they refrain from recognizing it as such:

 Even if we do issue some kind of approval, let’s say, for example, that she’s asked for assistance with rent because she’s a battered woman, because of our experience we’re careful with the terminology we use.
 We always say, “the woman says,” “the woman would attest,” and we never treat it as objective reality.
-That’s the idea, that we’re a treatment-focused place.
 In providing treatment we’re not supposed to get to the truth, we’re supposed to be with the patients in their experience, which is also subjective.
-That’s our job, that’s why we’re not part of the courts vis-à-vis the police and we’re also unrelated to any legal proceedings or criminal proceedings.
+That’s our job, that’s why we’re not part of … legal or criminal proceedings.
 We’re a place that offers treatment.
 We can only help her get stronger, get out of the cycle of violence, accompany her afterwards… but no… approvals.
-And I truly believe that’s the way it should be.
-(B. A., center director and treating social worker)
+And I truly believe that’s the way it should be (BA, center director and treating social worker).

-The employee’s words emphatically express the therapeutic approach, which focuses primarily on the woman and her ability to extricate herself from the emotional place she is in.
-According to the speaker, information regarding violence is subjective.
-While social workers help by writing letters to secure rent assistance, they do not stand beside the women; they make sure to avoid validating their reports of abuse, justifying this by “not taking sides.”
+The employee’s words emphatically express the therapeutic approach, which focuses primarily on the woman and her ability to extricate herself from the emotional place in which she finds herself.
+Furthermore, the interviewee regards violence in this context as subjective.
+While social workers help by writing letters to secure rent assistance, they do not stand beside the women.
+Instead, they make sure to avoid validating their reports of abuse, justifying this as “not taking sides.”